About Us

 *Following two years of consultation and discussion, the ESF board approves a plan to renovate the ESF building and grounds.
 The plan deals with drainage issues, the parking and asphalt problems and the updating to the front of the building.

 *Angela Brooks and Dominique Heller, board members, create a new fundraising event, the ESF SeptemBEERfest.
-The ESF board approves event.
+The ESF board approves event. - 2013 – *ESF begins the renovation of the building and grounds.

 *ESF board begins transitioning process for time when Executive Director retires.